coreyhellwege/Dead_Man_Walking/README.md

 And then hours pass…\n
     """

-puts ColorizedString["What would you like to do now? "].colorize(:red) #implementing the colorize gem
+puts ColorizedString["What would you like to do now? "].colorize(:red) # implementing the colorize gem to make the user prompt stand out
         puts """
         1. Bind your head with cloth from your shirt
         2. Call out to whoever is there